rbisdorff/Digraph3/docSphinx/tutorial.rst

    2nd Worst Choice ['mv_DF', 'mv_DJ', 'mv_FF', 'mv_GG']
  1st Worst Choice ['mv_BI', 'mv_DI', 'mv_HP', 'mv_TF']

-In the :ref:`Kernel-Tutorial-label` turorial we thoroughly discuss the computation of *kernels* in bipolar valued digraphs.
+In the :ref:`Kernel-Tutorial-label` turorial we thoroughly discuss the computation of *kernels* in bipolar-valued digraphs.
 Yet, we do not tackle there the problem of computing the corresponding bipolar-valued **kernel membership** characteristic vectors.
-This is the topic for the next pearl of bipolar epistemic logic.
+This is the topic for the next pearl of bipolar-valued epistemic logic.

 Bipolar valued kernel membership characteristic vectors
 -------------------------------------------------------